hackermancool/TypeCheat/README.md

 ### TypeRacer
 If you go moderately fast (>100 wpm), you will get a message asking you to do a test to confirm your score.
 If you go too fast, an alert box will appear saying that they believe you have cheated.

+## Test UI Problems
+### QuickTypingTest
+On QuickTypingTest the prompt text doesn't update when holding space until you let go, but it is updating in the background will still work and count towards your WPM.
+Letting go of space will cause the UI to jump to the current word.

 ## Use
 ### Bookmarks bar